-- Group Composition: The number of narwhal groups in the BSA in 2022 was the second highest observed since the start of the eight-year study period, with 1,523 narwhal groups (comprising 5,864 individuals) recorded.
-All narwhal life stage categories (adults, juveniles, yearlings, and calves) were recorded in the BSA throughout the eight-year sampling program, with the majority of the sightings consisting of adult narwhal, followed by juveniles, calves, and yearlings. - Proportion of Immatures (Early Warning Indicator; 'EWI'): Findings from the combined multi-year dataset indicated that the relative proportion of immature narwhal observed in the BSA in 2022 (0.105) was significantly lower than the 2014/2015 baseline condition (0.152 in 2014 and 0.167 in 2015).
-This was similar to the 2021 EWI results, in which the relative proportion of immature narwhal observed in the BSA in 2021 (0.102) was significantly lower than the 2014/2015 baseline condition.
-The 2021 and 2022 results indicate an exceedance of the Moderate Risk threshold for this specific indicator, as per the Trigger Action Response Plan (TARP) for marine mammals (Baffinland 2021c), and that the Risk Status / Threshold trigger has been observed in at least two consecutive monitoring years.
-The pre-defined response for exceedance of a moderate risk indicator includes the following: 1) investigate trend over time and consider any uncertainties (i.e., changes in operational processes, potential sources, confounding influences) in a formal Response Plan; and 2) initiate component-specific targeted studies as part of the response planning.
-Based on prior monitoring results for narwhal, Baffinland proactively refined and implemented the 2022 Narwhal Adaptive Management Response Plan (NAMRP; Baffinland 2022), which included a follow-up investigation involving an EWI analysis of 2020 to 2022 aerial survey data using dedicated 1,000-feet (305 m) aerial survey data (WSP 2023b).
-Findings from the aerial EWI indicated that the proportion of immature narwhal in Eclipse Sound in 2022 (0.124) was within the range of the 2014/2015 baseline condition (0.150 in 2014 and 0.110 in 2015), although a statistical analysis was not possible since the raw data from 2014/2015 aerial surveys were not available.
+- Group Composition: The number of narwhal groups in the BSA in 2023 was the lowest observed since the start of the nine-year study period, with a total of 40 narwhal groups (comprising 163 individuals) recorded.
+All narwhal life stage categories (adults, juveniles, yearlings, and calves) were recorded in the BSA throughout the nine-year monitoring program, with the majority of the sightings consisting of adult narwhal, followed by juveniles, calves, and yearlings. - Proportion of Immatures (Early Warning Indicator [EWI]): Findings from the combined multi-year dataset indicate that the relative proportion of immature narwhal observed in the BSA in 2023 (0.242) was significantly higher than that recorded during baseline years (0.152 in 2014 and 0.167 in 2015), representing a 57% increase from baseline conditions.
+This result should be interpreted with caution given the relatively small sample size available at Bruce Head in 2023.
+For comparative purposes, the EWI was also calculated using the 2023 aerial survey data (dedicated 1000 ft. survey data).
+Results from the aerial data analysis indicated that the proportion of immature narwhal in Eclipse Sound in 2023 (0.131) was within the range of the 2014/2015 baseline condition (0.154 in 2014 and 0.110 in 2015) (WSP 2024b).
+A statistical comparison was not possible since the raw data from 2014/2015 aerial surveys were not available.
 Both Bruce Head and aerial-based EWI datasets were associated with high variability and low sample sizes, resulting in high uncertainty in the EWI estimates.
-In summary, while the EWI data collected at Bruce Head suggested a localized change in narwhal group composition, the equivalent EWI analysis derived from the spatially broader aerial survey dataset provided no indication that the proportion of immature narwhal had declined in the broader RSA since the start of shipping operations (2014/2015) (WSP 2023b).
-Ongoing EWI monitoring through both the Bruce Head Shore-based Monitoring Program and Marine Mammal Aerial Survey Program is therefore recommended.
+In summary, while the EWI data collected at Bruce Head in 2023 suggests an increase in the relative proportion of immature narwhal in Milne Inlet South, the equivalent EWI analysis derived from the spatially broader aerial survey dataset provided no indication that the proportion of immature narwhal in the RSA had changed since the start of shipping operations (2014/2015) (WSP 2024b).
+Ongoing EWI monitoring through both the Bruce Head Shore-based Monitoring Program is recommended.

-The following summarizes key findings pertaining to narwhal responses to ship traffic at Bruce Head based on three years (2020-2022) of drone-based focal follow imagery collected in Milne Inlet:
+The following summarizes key findings pertaining to narwhal responses to ship traffic at Bruce Head based on four years (2020-2023) of unmanned aerial vehicle (UAV)-based focal follow surveys in Milne Inlet: